The job to protect from cyberattacks by minimizing your attack surface demands three essential pillars:

 Due to the high potential for damage, the vendor strongly urges customers to apply the appropriate patch.
 As intermediate, temporary solution, users should be included in the group of protected users in Active Directory and all outgoing SMB connections should be blocked.

-Details of our vulnerability test are available to Greenbone customers here – it is already integrated into Greenbone’s Enterprise Feed and the vulnerability detection of our products.
+Greenbone customers had been provided with an examined test shortly after Microsoft’s patchday.
+Details of our vulnerability test are available to Greenbone customers here – it is already integrated into Greenbone’s Security Feed and the vulnerability detection of our products.

 Incidentally, in a blog post, Microsoft states that previous attacks via this vulnerability have been of limited scope, mostly targeting a “limited number of government, transportation, energy and military organizations in Europe” in 2022 and carried out by Russian-based actors.
 Media outlets such as Bleeping Computer, which first obtained the internal information from Microsoft, reported attacks from April to December 2022, also carried out by the well-known APT-28 group, for example.